 School governors are people from the community who volunteer with the aim of making a positive contribution to children’s education.
 Some, but not all, are parents of pupils at the school.
 Others are members of the local community.

 School governors play an important part in raising school standards through four main roles:

 Through this strategic leadership and accountability, governors:

 School governors appoint the Head Teacher of the school and are often involved in the appointment of other staff.
 It is the Governing body that holds the main responsibility for financial management but works closely with the Head Teacher in making the tough decisions about the best use of the resources available.

 Governing Bodies typically make decisions on the advice from Committees.
-At Two Mile Hill Primary School, we have two committees:
+At Two Mile Hill Primary School, we have three committees:

 Most governors serve on at least one of these committees.
 In addition, some governors have specific responsibility as a “Named Governor” (e.g. for Child Protection) or as a “Link Governor” (e.g. to maintin links with a specific class or year group).